Under IAS 21 The Effects of Changes in Foreign Exchange Rates, a company uses a spot exchange rate when translating a foreign currency transaction.

 - how a company determines an estimated spot rate when a currency lacks exchangeability.

 When determining an estimated spot rate, a company could use an observable exchange rate, but only if it meets the criteria set out in the ED – e.g. if it is available only for some purposes, or if it is a subsequent rate that is restored after exchangeability was lacking only temporarily.
 Alternatively, the company would need to estimate a spot exchange rate that meets specific conditions.
-The proposals’ application guidance introduce a two-step approach (PDF 82 KB) for companies to apply when determining whether a currency is exchangeable (Step 1) and when estimating a spot exchange rate (Step 2).
+The proposals’ application guidance introduces a two-step approach (PDF 82 KB) for companies to apply when determining whether a currency is exchangeable (Step 1) and when estimating a spot exchange rate (Step 2).

 Improving transparency through additional disclosures